wl-net/dataview/dataview/README.md

 ### Authentication requirement

-Authentication is required by the use of the dataview.login_required.LoginRequiredMiddleware middlewear.
+Authentication is required by the use of the dataview.login_required.LoginRequiredMiddleware middleware.
 Exceptions to this policy can be audited by reviewing the settings.LOGIN_EXEMPT_URLS directive.

 ### Authorization Levels (Groups)